 Detailed design work on this new bulk payments service is occurring during 2025.
 Part of the design phase includes consulting with stakeholders and end users on their specific needs and requirements for bulk processing.
-This includes understanding requirements related to the processing of these payments, as well as other associated flows including confirmation, reconciliation and exception processing.

 In designing the service, consideration is being given to certain aspects and features of the service such as Service Level Agreements (SLAs), extended processing times, exception handling, and the overall end to end customer experience.
 The work during this phase also seeks to understand the use cases that might benefit from the bulk payments service including a single payer sending payments to multiple payees, or businesses requesting to debit multiple payers' accounts (e.g. PayTo).